 Email Cadence is the process of finding what the optimal frequency of sending emails is that increases the overall likelihood of opens and replies from your prospects.
 It’s basically the number of sends and the timing of those sends that you strategically set up to yield more success.

 You can’t batch and blast emails all at once without caution.
-You have to space things out or else you’re going to run into major issues.
+It is necessary to space things out or else you’re going to run into major issues.

 If you’re trying to get too many emails through to your prospects at once, then the pipeline gets filled, with the overflow begins triggering issues like spam.